What are “fallbacks”?

 The Helium SDK does its best to fetch the latest paywalls to display in your app.
 But if for some reason a paywall is not available — perhaps if an app user temporarily did not have a data connection — Helium will attempt to show a “fallback”.

-By using a fallback bundle you can download copies of your actual Helium paywalls and include that in your app to use in the rare case that a Helium paywall is not ready for display.
+You can download copies of your actual Helium paywalls and include that in your app to use in the rare case that a Helium paywall is not ready for display.

 Go to the Workflows page in your dashboard and find the Download Fallbacks button: